MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Supports $filter (eq, ne, not, in).
           \[SecurityIdentifier \<String\>\]: Security identifier of the group, used in Windows scenarios.
 Returned by default.
-          \[ServiceProvisioningErrors \<IMicrosoftGraphServiceProvisioningError\[\]\>\]: Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object .
+          \[ServiceProvisioningErrors \<IMicrosoftGraphServiceProvisioningError\[\]\>\]: Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object.
 Supports $filter (eq, not, for isResolved and serviceInstance).
           \[Settings \<IMicrosoftGraphDirectorySetting\[\]\>\]: Settings that can govern this group's behavior, like whether members can invite guest users to the group.
 Nullable.